Woman arrested after stealing fire truck from Toronto fire station, police say | CBC News

 Woman arrested after stealing fire truck from Toronto fire station, police say

-A woman has been arrested after allegedly stealing and driving a fire truck in the city’s east end Thursday morning.

-The incident happened at Toronto Fire Station 227 on Queen Street East
+The theft happened at Toronto Fire Station 227 on Queen Street East

 Toronto police say a woman has been arrested after allegedly stealing and driving a fire truck in the city's east end Thursday morning.

-The bizarre incident happened at Toronto Fire Station 227 on Queen Street East near Woodbine Avenue around 4:45 a.m.
+The bizarre theft happened at Toronto Fire Station 227 on Queen Street East near Woodbine Avenue around 4:45 a.m.

-Police say someone broke into the fire station and drove a fire truck through the station's closed bay doors.
+Police say someone broke into the fire station through a window and drove a fire truck through the station's closed bay doors.
 A part of the door was found across the street on the ground.

+Const.
+Ed Parks said it's unclear if the keys were in the fire truck.

-The truck was found on Unwin Avenue near Cherry Beach, police added.
+The truck was found about a 10-minute drive away from the fire station on Unwin Avenue near Cherry Beach, police added.

 Comments